ArturoBarriga/federated-digital-twins-use-cases/Use_Case_1_Centralized_Federation/README.md

 ## Architecture

-The architecture is organized into four layers: the Farm Physical Layer (simulated), the Farm Digital Twin Layer, the Integration / Adapter Layer, and the Central Manager Layer.
+The architecture is organized into four layers: the Farm Physical Layer (simulated), the Farm DT Layer, the Integration / Adapter Layer, and the Central Manager Layer.
 - The Farm Physical Layer consists of simulators that replicate the evolution of soil moisture and weather conditions in the farms.
-- The Farm Digital Twin Layer contains three independent Digital Twins, each implemented using a different platform.
+- The Farm DT Layer contains three independent DTs, each implemented using a different platform.
 - The Integration / Adapter Layer comprises three adapters that are executed on demand by the central manager via HTTP.
 When requested, they read the corresponding farm twin, normalize the data into a shared canonical format, and send it to the central manager.
 - The Central Manager Layer is a FastAPI application that periodically, every 72 hours, requests normalized telemetry, runs a water-allocation algorithm, and enforces the resulting water quotas through actuator commands.